opshqe/Stats-with-RStudio-/README.md

 # overview
-Files associated with statistics exercise which gives an overview in R
+Files associated with statistics exercise which gives an overview and exampels in R